jpsdr/MKVToolnix-Windows-7/README.md

 with an obscur error message, or if the resulting file is missing part of the original data, then by all means submit a bug report.

+I use GitHub's issue system (
-I use Trac (https://trac.bunkus.org/) as my bug database.
+https://github.com/mbunkus/mkvtoolnix/issues ) as my bug database.
 You can submit your bug reports there.
 Please be as verbose as possible - e.g. include the command line, if you use Windows or Linux etc.pp.

 If at all possible please include sample files as well so that I can